wp-fail2ban/docs/configuration/rest-api.rst

 REST API
 --------

-The REST API is a Premium-only feature.
+.. rubric:: The REST API is a Premium-only feature.

 Ensure the PHP `hash` Extension is Enabled
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^